Caring For Your Item

 Caring For Your Rubber Wood Cheese Board

 Wash wooden cheese boards in warm, soapy water and thoroughly rinse with clean water.
 Do not soak.
 To dry, prop up off of the counter to allow all surfaces to air dry evenly.
 Wood products should never be washed in the dishwasher.
 After drying and when needed you can rejuvenate and protect the wood by rubbing it down with any butcher block oil.
 Apply the oil liberally and allow it to soak in thoroughly before use.
-Regular application of the oil will help prevent cracking and preserve the rich natural colors of the wood.
+Regular application of the oil will help prevent cracking and preserve the rich natural colours of the wood.
 The butcher block oil can be purchased in various online and high street shops.

 Caring For Your Beech Wood Chopping / Carving Board